EvenAR/node-simconnect/README.md

 To connect from an external computer you must configure SimConnect to accept connections from other hosts.
 This procedure is also described in the official docs, but here is the short version:

 1. Open `SimConnect.xml`.
-Please refer to the offical documentation for where to locate this file:
+Where this file is located depends on your sim version:
    - MSFS 2024: [refer to offical docs](https://docs.flightsimulator.com/msfs2024/flighting/html/6_Programming_APIs/SimConnect/SimConnect_XML_Definition.htm)
    - MSFS 2020: [refer to offical docs](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_XML_Definition.htm).
    - FSX steam edition: `C:\Users\<USER>\AppData\Roaming\Microsoft\FSX`